 We all make financial choices, but for those living in poverty these choices can be extremely stark.
 Mothers are increasingly prioritising feeding their family over buying hygiene products while teens and young adults prefer to go hungry to save themselves the humiliation of showing up at college or work with greasy hair and smelling of body odour.

-The very idea of hygiene poverty is embarrassing and so galvanised to do something, Lizzy put out a plea for hygiene and personal care products to her friends on WhatsApp.
+Hygiene poverty is humiliating and so galvanised to do something, Lizzy put out a plea for hygiene and personal care products to her friends on WhatsApp.
 Donations flooded in - the reaction was overwhelming and extremely moving and Lizzy realised she had tapped into people’s desire to help.
 All she had to do was find a way to facilitate this... within a few weeks The Hygiene Bank was born.